 All this drama is interwoven with the stories of the retail investors, all relatable in their own ways.
 Jenny (America Ferrera) is a nurse and single mother struggling to pay her mortgage.
 Myha’la Herrold and Talia Ryder portray a pair of college students, both saddled with student debt, whose exciting new romance coincides with the rise of GameStop.
 Anthony Ramos plays Marcus, a lowly clerk at GameStop who still lives with his parents and has to work early-morning shifts at a near-empty mall.
 Interesting fact: GameStop was deemed an essential business during lockdown due to its selling computer accessories.
 Although he is not an investor, Pete Davidson gets lots of laughs as Kevin, Keith’s slacker DoorDasher brother who helps keep him humble.

 Finally, Gillespie, along with Schuker Blum and Angelo, does an excellent job of making the world of the film feel accessible.
 One does not need to be well-versed in the world of stocks to understand what is happening.
 The film is neither dumb-downed or overwhelmed with jargon.
 And while “Dumb Money” is very illuminating when it comes to class disparity, the filmmakers avoid lectures on the evils of capitalism and greed.
 They succeed very well when it comes to showing over telling.

 “Dumb Money” releases Sept.
-15 in select theaters, expanding Sept.
-22 and opening in theaters nationwide Sept.
-29.
+15 in select theaters and opens Sept.
+29 in theaters nationwide.